10 Ways to Save Your Relationship

 All you need is love, right?
 Wrong.
 If you or your partner has ADHD, follow these rules to foster communication, build trust, and reciprocate support.

 Regardless of adult attention deficit disorder (ADHD or ADD), falling in love is easy.
 A rush of biochemical euphoria comes with “new love.”
 Those of us with ADHD often hyperfocus on romance, not just for the sake of romance, but also to increase those pleasure-producing neurotransmitters (dopamine) that are in short supply in our brains.
 Highly charged emotions are not part of lasting love.
 They are just feelings — strong and wonderful feelings — but you need much more to make an ADHD relationship last.

 Relationships are hard, and when we accept that fact, we are dealing with reality, not the fantasy that “all you need is love.”
 All we need is love?
 I don’t think so.
 You need coping skills to compensate for your weaknesses and to save your relationship.
-What tools should you have in your relationship toolbox?
+What tools should you have in your relationship toolbox if you are dating someone with ADD?
 Glad you asked.

 You and your partner must take ownership of your condition.
 Treat adult ADHD responsibly by using behavior therapy and/or appropriate medications to manage symptoms, increase dopamine, and help the brain work as it is supposed to.
 When you do all that, you should see a decrease in ADHD symptoms —like the inability to focus when your partner is talking to you or to follow through on tasks, such as paying bills on time.

 Not being heard is a major complaint of those in intimate relationships with partners with ADHD.
 For many who have ADHD, listening to others is hard.
 To increase your listening skills, practice this exercise: